luyadev/luya/docs/guide/app-blocks.md

 ### Module blocks

-When you add a Block inside of a module you have to define the `$module` properties, this is will make sure the view file are found in the correct folder.
-This way, you can redistributed Blocks with your own package to other users.
+When you add a block inside of a module you have to define the `$module` properties, this will ensure the view file will be found in the correct folder.
+This way, you can redistributed blocks with your own package to other users.

 ```php
 class TestBlock extends \luya\cms\base\PhpBlock